Director of Student Life & Activities – Lauren Brutsman

 - Will we be able to do this event?

-- If it is something other than a meeting, have we met with our Student Life Coordinator to get approval for and assistance with the event?
+- If it is something other than a meeting, have we met with Student Life & Activities to get approval for and assistance with the event?

 - Once we have approval, is there a facility we can use to have this event?
 Do we have a confirmed reservation for the facility?